John Breckinridge (U.S. Attorney General)

-John Breckinridge (December 2, 1760 – December 14, 1806) was a lawyer, slave-owning planter, soldier, and politician in the U.S. states of Virginia and Kentucky.
-He served several terms each in the state legislatures of Virginia and Kentucky before legislators elected him to the U.S. Senate.
-He also served as United States Attorney General during the second term of President Thomas Jefferson.
-He is the progenitor of Kentucky's Breckinridge political family and the namesake of Breckinridge County, Kentucky.
+John Breckinridge (December 2, 1760 – December 14, 1806) was an American politician, militia officer, planter, and lawyer.
+He served several terms in the state legislatures of Virginia and Kentucky before being elected to the United States Senate.
+Breckinridge also served as the United States Attorney General during the second term of President Thomas Jefferson.
+He was the progenitor of Kentucky's Breckinridge family and the namesake of Breckinridge County, Kentucky.

-Breckinridge's father was landowner and colonel in the local Virginia militia who married into the Preston political family.
-Breckinridge attended the William and Mary College intermittently between 1780 and 1784; his attendance was interrupted by the Revolutionary War and he three times won election to the Virginia House of Delegates.
-One of the youngest members of that (part-time) body, this allowed him to meet many prominent politicians.
-In 1785, he married "Polly" Cabell, a member of the Cabell political family.
-Despite making his legal and farming activities, letters from relatives in Kentucky convinced him to move to the western frontier.
-He established "Cabell's Dale", his plantation, near Lexington, Kentucky, in 1793.
+Breckinridge's father was a landowner and colonel in the Virginia militia who married into the Preston family.
+Breckinridge attended the College of William & Mary intermittently between 1780 and 1784; his attendance was interrupted by the American Revolutionary War and he was elected thrice to the Virginia House of Delegates.
+One of the youngest members of the house, this allowed him to meet many prominent politicians.
+In 1785, Breckinridge married "Polly" Cabell, a member of the Cabell family.
+Despite a successful political career, letters from relatives in Kentucky convinced him to move to the western frontier.
+He established a slave plantation named "Cabell's Dale" near Lexington, Kentucky in 1793.